1977 Tampa Bay Buccaneers season: Regular season

-The Buccaneers took their place in the NFC Central Division, while the other 1976 expansion team, the Seattle Seahawks, switched conferences with Tampa Bay and joined the AFC West.
+The Buccaneers took their place in the NFC Central division, while the other 1976 expansion team, the Seattle Seahawks, switched conferences with Tampa Bay and joined the AFC West.
 This fulfilled the NFL's plan of having the expansion teams play each other twice and every other NFL franchise once during their first two seasons.
 Tampa Bay's 1977 schedule consisted of a game against each of the other 13 NFC teams, and the Seahawks.

 Coach John McKay declared the team to be "stronger at every position, with the exception of the quarterback position" than the 1976 team.
 The improved Buccaneer lineup included such oddities as running back Anthony Davis, who entered the NFL after playing in the World Football League and the Canadian Football League and thus was a rookie for the third time, and Cecil Johnson, a free-agent linebacker from Miami who chose the Buccaneers over three other teams so that he "wouldn't have a long, sad ride home" if he didn't make the squad.
 Progress was apparent with the defense, who allowed no 100-yard rushing performances other than Walter Payton's.
 A wave of injuries to the offense forced constant lineup changes.
 Redskins defensive end Ron McDole observed that, while the offensive line featured good individual blockers, their lack of experience playing together hindered their ability to operate as a unit, and that they were easily beaten by pulling stunts.
 Defenders thus had little trouble thwarting the "Student Body Right" plays favored by McKay.
 Never able to establish any offensive consistency, they were shut out an NFL-record six times (a league record that still stands) and managed only six touchdowns in the entire season.
-Their first twelve games produced a mere 53 points, some of which occurred on defense, and 23 of which came against fellow expansion team Seattle.
+Their first twelve games produced a mere 53 points, of which 23 occurred against fellow expansion team Seattle, and seven from a fumble return touchdown against Dallas.
 McKay illustrated the team's situation with comments such as "We couldn't score against a strong wind", and "I may quarterback the team myself."
 Quarterback was the position most obviously affected, but the tight end position was struck similarly.
 A season-ending knee injury suffered by tight end Bob Moore in one game left Dana Nafziger, an injured rookie whose regular position was linebacker, as the team's only player available at a position that was crucial to McKay's offense.
 Ricky Bell had some injuries to contend with, but when healthy, displayed sluggish play and a tendency to fumble on crucial drives.
 Injuries, especially at quarterback and offensive line, prevented the offense from gaining any consistency, while the inexperienced line was able to provide neither adequate pass protection nor lanes for the running backs.
 Opponents lauded the Buccaneer defense's performance and stated that the team needed to improve its offense; they posted a record numbers of sacks against the Tampa Bay offense.